 We are sourcing and providing local communities with real Organic NON GMO Food.
 Food security means having, at all times, both physical and economic access to sufficient food to meet dietary needs for a productive and healthy life for you and your family.

-Ancient grains refer to grains and pseudo cereals that have been minimally changed by selective breeding over recent millennia.
+Ancient grains refer to grains that have not been changed by selective GMO breeding over recent millennia.
 We source all of our grains from countries that have a total ban on all GMO's, herbicides and pesticides, such as Turkey & Kyrgyzstan.

-Only 22 countries out of 195 have a total ban on GMO food.
+Only 22 countries out of 195 have a total ban on GMO foods and Monsanto.

-An article published by the Scientific American also proves that almost ALL "Organic" food in the US is poisoned with chemicals and we must source real organic food from outside of the US.
+An article published by the Scientific American also proves that almost ALL "Organic" food in the US is poisoned with chemicals and we must source some of the real organic foods from outside of the US.
 There are over 20 chemicals commonly used in the growing and processing of organic crops that are approved by the US Organic Standards.

-We are pleased and honored to be offering these ancient grains from these total ban GMO countries with no GMO, chemicals or pesticides, you will taste the difference.
+We are pleased and honored to be offering these ancient grains from these total ban NON GMO countries with no Monsanto GMOs, chemicals or pesticides.
+You will taste the difference, guarantied.

 Basmati rice is long grain rice, meaning it is longer and thinner than other types of rice.
 It has a nutty flavor and a light and fluffy texture.